Donald Seldin: Career

 Seldin served as a captain in the U.S. Army Medical Corps from 1946 to 1948, where he served as the chief of medicine and ran the laboratory at the 98th General Hospital, a military hospital in Germany.
 While there, he was called to Dachau to testify at the trial of a Nazi physician accused of human experimentation resulting in the deaths of 40 prisoners.
 The doctor, who had trained at The Rockefeller University, defended himself at the trial.
 Seldin testified for three days, and the doctor was sentenced to death.
 He attributed his interest in medical ethics to this experience.

 After his military service, he worked as a professor at Yale University until 1951.

 In 1951, Seldin was recruited to the University of Texas Southwestern Medical Center, where he worked for 67 years.

 When Seldin joined UT Southwestern, it was the newest medical center in the country, and was housed in a dilapidated army barracks.
 When he arrived, Seldin described it as "shacks and trash", with holes in the floor and broken windows.
 Within 6 months, the physician who recruited him left, leaving him as the only full-time faculty member of the medical center, and earning him the position of chair by default.
 The school was placed on probation by the accrediting agency.
+Seldin was present at Parkland Hospital when President John F. Kennedy was rushed in after being fatally wounded in Dealey Plaza.
+He was interviewed for the 2023 documentary JFK: What the Doctors Saw.

 He served as chair of the department of medicine from 1952 to 1988.

 He was credited with greatly increasing the stature of the institution and recruiting top faculty.
 Many of the students and faculty he recruited have become leaders in medicine, including Dan Foster, Manuel Martinez-Maldonado, Jean Wilson, Kern Wildenthal, Roland Blantz, Floyd Rector, Helen Hobbs, John Fordtran, John Dietschy, and Michael Brown and Joseph Goldstein, who together won the 1985 Nobel Prize in Physiology or Medicine.
 He also trained over 200 residents in the field of nephrology with at UTSW.
 During his leadership, the once-decaying school was transformed into a world-class medical center with five Nobel laureates and an endowment of more than $1 billion.

 In the 1970s, Seldin served as a Commissioner on the National Commission for the Protection of Human Subjects, which published the Belmont Report, which dictates standards ethical behavior of researchers involving humans.

 During the course of his career, Seldin was the president of seven major professional societies: the Central Society for Clinical Research, the Southern Society of Clinical Investigation, the American Society for Clinical Investigation, the American Society of Nephrology, the Association of Professors of Medicine, the Association of American Physicians, and the International Society of Nephrology.
 He was a founder of the American Society of Nephrology.
 In 1974, he was elected fellow of the American Academy of Arts and Sciences.